Situational MutismDoes My Child Have Selective Mutism? Signs Every Parent Should Know

 The GP route in the UK typically leads to a SALT referral, and not all SALTs specialise in SM.
 You may go around in circles like I did.
 If you want to understand what you're looking at and start building a strategy while you wait, SM Pocket Coach was built for exactly that: to give parents the frameworks they need to support their child now, not in three years.

-If you're in the earlier stages and still trying to work out whether this is what's going on, my plain-English guide to what selective mutism is is the place to start.
+If you're still trying to work out whether this is what's going on, you might want to take our screening quiz or start with my plain-English guide to what it is.
 And if you're wondering about the overlap with autism, that's its own post.

 Disclaimer: This post is written from lived experience and is for informational purposes only.
 It is not a substitute for professional assessment or clinical diagnosis.
 If you have concerns about your child's development or wellbeing, please consult your GP or a qualified healthcare professional.